Leoooooo123/csci3150-lab9-filesystem/overview-of-fat32.md

 This figure summarized the FAT32 filesystem.

-The first area contains the_reserved area\_and\_FAT Area_.
+The first area contains the _reserved area_ and _FAT area_.
 They are counted in term of **sectors**.

-Immediately after_FAT area_, it is the starting point of **cluster 2**.
+Immediately after _FAT area_, it is the starting point of **cluster 2**.
 It contains the information on the root directory and all data stored.
 In these areas they are counted in term of **clusters**.

 ## Boot sector {#boot-sector}

-It is always at the\_first\_sector of the disk, and it is used for starting up your computer.
+It is always at the **first** sector of the disk, and it is used for starting up your computer.
 It contains:

 * An x86-based CPU jump instruction.